 WAC & Company : Alison Bryan Destinations – Top 5 Tips On How To Pick A Planner

 Welcome to our new series, The WAC & Company, where we ask our industry friends to share some of their best advice for couples who are in the throws of planning their wedding.
 To kick things off, allow us to introduce you to Alison and Bryan who are the powerhouse husband and wife duo behind Alison Bryan Destinations.
 Specializing in luxury destinations weddings, they have been named by Harper’s Bazaar, Vogue, Over The Moon and Brides Magazine as one of the top wedding planners in the US and the world.
 Alison and Bryan take a completely approachable and down-to-earth outlook on weddings and we thought our followers could gain some invaluable insight from what they have to say.
 We asked them to provide some “do’s and don’ts” when searching for a wedding planner and they very graciously indulged us.
-We just know you’re going to learn a few things so head to our Instagram stories to hear them tell you firsthand the very first steps you should take once you’re engaged and planning your wedding.
+We just know you’re going to learn a few things so head to our Instagram stories to hear them tell you first hand here on our stories the very first steps you should take once you’re engaged and planning your wedding.

 Picking your planner can have a huge impact on the look, feel, and vibe of your whole day.
 It’s an essential relationship that will guide the entire process and outcome of your day.
 Alison and Bryan share below the most important steps you should take before you pick your planner.